 * Vice president for academic affairs

-* Vice presidents for Young Talents
+* Vice presidents for member management/HR

 CPN board members are elected biannually by CPN members in the annual meeting (Every other annual meeting).
 All CPN members have the right to become the candidate as a board member.
 The president is elected from and by the CPN board members at the first meeting of the new board.
 The president is responsible for assigning deputies, and the work assignments of the board members.
+The Board has the right to assign a board member when a current member resigns due to any reason.

 CPN is open for all people with Chinese origin who have received/are receiving higher education in China or abroad currently pursuing further studies, working or living in Norway.